Max Wagner (baseball)

-Maxwell David Wagner (born August 19, 2001) is an American baseball third baseman who plays in the Baltimore Orioles organization.
+Maxwell Marvin David Wagner (born August 19, 2001) is an American professional baseball third baseman in the Baltimore Orioles organization.
 He played college baseball for the Clemson Tigers.

 Amateur career

 Wagner grew up in Green Bay, Wisconsin and attended Preble High School.
 He was named the Wisconsin Gatorade Baseball Player of the Year as a senior.
 Wagner played summer collegiate baseball after graduating high school for the Green Bay Booyah of the Northwoods League.

 Wagner played in 35 games with 22 starts at third base during his freshman season and batted .214 with five doubles, two home runs, nine RBIs, and 16 runs scored.
 He returned to Green Bay after the season and was named a league All-Star.
 Wagner altered his swing during the summer.
 In his two seasons in Green Bay, he hit .285 with six home runs and 22 runs batted in.
 He had an OPS of .923 in 175 plate appearances.
 He was named the Atlantic Coast Conference (ACC) Player of the Week twice in a row during his sophomore season.
 Wagner was named the Atlantic Coast Conference Baseball Player of the Year at the end of the regular season.